 Even so, different breast size doesn't change who they are.
 After breast augmentation, a woman will not assume she is a different person.
 Rather, the same person with a different breast size.

-For still others, plastic surgery might mean a facelift.
+For still others, plastic surgery might mean a facelift in order to look younger.
 These could be something as simple as changing the chin or the nose.
 Or it might be more complex, involving changes to the entire face, dramatically changing the face's appearance.

 Most of us identify others with their face.
 The appearance of the face is connected to their identity.
 But what happens after a facelift?
 A facelift brings to bear the very question of identity because the face is essentially changed.